 Most of our graduates are from farms, and they return home after graduation to take over the family business.
 They can access grants and loans to make improvements to their farms such as increasing herd size, renovations, modernizations and new machinery.
 Others start their own agri-businesses.
-Our graduates also find work throughout the agricultural sector in feed sales, seed and fertilizer sales, genetics, as farm managers, horticulturists, and much, much more.
+Our graduates also find work throughout the agricultural sector in feed sales, seed and fertilizer sales, pest management, genetics advisors, as farm managers, horticulturists, technicians for ag robotics companies, and much, much more.
 Some of our graduates begin undergraduate degree programs in agriculture.

 Altogether, there are four internships, or stages.
 The first one is in October of the first year and lasts one week.
-The second is in February/March of the first year, and also lasts one week.
+The second is in March of the first year, and also lasts one week.
 The third and fourth stages are during the summer (between first and second year, and between second and third year) and each lasts 13 weeks.

-The FMT program has connections to many different farms and businesses, both local and in Western Canada.
+The FMT program has connections to many different farms and businesses, both locally in Quebec or Ontario and in Western Canada.
 It is the responsibility of the student to pick his/her desired stage location and make the arrangements.
 Students who come from a farm at home are not permitted to work at home for the first summer stage, but are encouraged to work at home for the second summer stage.

 The two one-week internships might be paid, and might not, depending on what training is involved in the work you will be doing.
 The first summer stage is usually paid.
-If you work at home for the second summer stage, then payment depends on you and your parents!
+If you work at you family's farm for the second summer stage, then payment depends on you and your parents!

 The Macdonald Campus is located in Ste-Anne-de-Bellevue, on the western tip of the island of Montreal.
 We're two hours from Ottawa, two hours from Sherbrooke, and 30 minutes from downtown Montreal.

 The official deadline is March 1st.
 Quebec students can apply through SRAM (deadline March 1).
 They can also apply through the McGill online application, which also has an application deadline of March 1st.